chatox/networks-science-course/practicum/ps03_ipython_notebook_for_c_programmers.md

 ## 1.2.
 Understanding the notebook

 You can name your notebook by clicking on "Untitled" on the top-left.
-Similarly to Google Docs documents, they notebooks are auto-saved.
+Similarly to Google Drive documents, notebooks are auto-saved.
 You can also save them with File > Save and Checkpoint, or with the "Save" icon in the toolbar.

 The green rectangle shows the current *cell*.
 Enter the following: